grondinaucsd/grondinaucsd.github.io/content/courses/sustainability.md

 ## Introduction

-The courses examines time series methods for data analysis with an emphasis on macroeconomic applications.
-The aim of the class is to provide students with a basic formal introduction to modern time series techniques, hands-on experience in applying them to real-world macroeconomic data, and understanding of how to bring data to bear on policy-relevant macroeconomic theories.
+The course is a short introduction to the analytical tools and basic results in the theory of economic sustainability from a macroeconomic perspective.
+The class begins by reviewing dynamic decision-making in continuous time, efficiency and intergenerational equity.
+It then covers alternative sustainability criteria in the context of macroeconomic models with non-renewable and renewable resources, and with reproducible capital.
+It finally explores the implications of sustainability criteria for national accounting practices.

 + [Syllabus](/static/Econ_112_Syllabus.pdf)
 ---